Jierark/Notes/Boiler/Operation and Maintenance of Boilers.md

 - Hard scale/boiler scale, which are insoluble salts that build up on boiler tubes and walls, are best removed with air or water turbines.
 These result from the hardness of the water containing calcium and magnesium ions.
 - Blowdown should be performed at least once a day.
 If the boiler is used during multiple shifts in a day, then each shift must be responsible for performing blowdown either at the start or at the end.
 - Blowdown is performed when the boiler has cooled down to a low pressure.
 The top blowdown should be performed 3 times for 10-15 seconds each, or until clean water comes up, then the bottom blowdown is performed for 20-30 seconds.
-- The bottom blowdown tube has a minimum of 1 1/2" and a maximum size of 2 1/2".
+- The bottom blowdown tube has a minimum of 1 1/2 inches and a maximum size of 2 1/2 inches.
 If the boiler has under 100 square feet of heating surface, the line size can be smaller.
 - Any boiler that can operate at higher than 100 psi must have 2 blowdown valves, with a quick-closing valve closer to the boiler, and a screw-type valve further away.
 - Surface blowdown is located at NOWL
 - The order of the blowdown pathway is **boiler --> mud drum --> blowdown tank --> sewer**